Curriculum

 Curriculum Features

 The curriculum is structured based on the expectations for traditional GCSE & ‘A’ Level Music and Level 2/3 Vocational pathways.
-Therefore, we offer four exam boards at this centre. key concepts and skills required by the end of these courses are fed down into schemes of work from Year 7 upwards.
+Therefore, we offer four exam courses at this centre.
+Key concepts and skills required by the end of these courses are fed down into schemes of work from Year 7 upwards.
 This is designed to raise expectations and standards from the start of Key Stage 3 and ensure that musical knowledge is being understood both practically and theoretically.
 Year 7, 8 and 9 will study various musical genres, (historical and cultural) and through these different cultures and styles will explore, develop and refine their musical skills.
 Each project will focus on one of the 3 subject specific skills mentioned in the opening statement, so that over the key stage students will return to these concepts enabling them to build and advance their knowledge and skill set further as the progress through the Key Stages.

 The Extended Curriculum